rpothin/PowerPlatform-ALM-With-GitHub-Template/README.md

 To do

----

 ## 📅 Roadmap

 To do

----

 ## ❗ Code of Conduct

-I, Raphael Pothin, as main (unique) maintainer of this project, am dedicated to providing a welcoming, diverse, and harrassment-free experience for everyone.
+I, Raphael Pothin, as creator of this project, am dedicated to providing a welcoming, diverse, and harrassment-free experience for everyone.
 I expect everyone visiting or participating to this project to abide by the following [**Code of Conduct**](https://github.com/rpothin/PowerPlatform-ALM-With-GitHub-Template/blob/main/CODE_OF_CONDUCT.md).
 Please read it.

 ## 👐 Contributing to this project